-When the manual pull station at the side of the fire alarm panel is operated, the system will register an evacuation fire alarm and cause the evacuation message to be distributed throughout the facility and an alarm to be transmitted to UWPD dispatch.
-This means all floors will receive the message to leave the building utilizing stairways.
-This operation is intended to provide the facility managers or fire department a means to evacuate all floors in the event the fire situation grows or a bomb scare is phoned in.
+Pull Stations: When the manual pull station by the fire alarm panel is engaged, the system will transmit the "evacuation" message throughout the facility and an alarm to the UWPD dispatch.
+This operation provides the facility managers or fire department a means to evacuate all floors during an uncontained fire event or bomb scare.